 Types of Test Automation Frameworks:

-Here in this post, I will explain the most popular Test Automation Frameworks.
+Here in this post, I will explain the most popular Types of Selenium Automation Frameworks.

 Linear Scripting Framework: